Mike Morgan (politician): Bribery conviction

 In 2011, Morgan was indicted on 63 federal charges, alongside a lobbyist and an attorney from Oklahoma City.
+He was accused of taking over $400,000 in bribes.
 In March 2012, following a trial, Morgan was convicted of one count of program bribery; on all the other charges, he was either acquitted, the jury deadlocked, or prosecutors dropped the charges.
 The conviction was in connection with Morgan's acceptance of $12,000 from an operator of assisted-living centers at a time when Morgan wrote legislation of assisted-living centers that was enacted into law.
 The charges against Morgan's co-defendants were either dropped or resulted in an acquittal.

 The judge in the case, Robin Cauthron, was critical of the strength of the prosecution's case, saying at the sentencing hearing in 2013 that Morgan's conviction "was based on some very suspect evidence, based on the testimony of a convicted felon, resulting in a bill that no one has ever complained about."
 The judge originally sentenced Morgan to five years of probation, the forfeiture of $12,000 to the federal government, and 104 hours of community service.

 Prosecutors challenged the sentence to the U.S. Court of Appeals for the Tenth Circuit, which upheld the conviction and overturned the sentence as unreasonably lenient, ruling that Morgan's offense "demands a significant period of incarceration."
-Morgan was then resentenced to 18 months in federal prison and served his sentence at the Federal Correctional Institution, Forrest City in Arkansas.
+Morgan was then resentenced to 18 months in federal prison in 2016 and served his sentence at the Federal Correctional Institution, Forrest City in Arkansas.
+He spent 13 months in Forrest City and 2 months in an Oklahoma City halfway house.

+The Oklahoma Supreme Court suspended Morgan's law license after his conviction in 2013 and he resigned his license in 2016.
+His law license was reinstated by a 5-3 vote of the Oklahoma Supreme Court in February 2022.
+Justice Yvonne Kauger wrote the majority opinion reinstating his license which quoted heavily from Cauthron's criticism of his conviction.
+Justice Dustin Rowe dissented arguing that bribery was particularly dangerous for democracy and that Morgan had harmed the legal profession.